oracle-livelabs/adb/shared/adb-mcp-server/configure-oci-ai-agents/configure-oci-agent.md

     Python 3.12.x
     ```

-5. Run the following command to execute the sample Python file.
+5. Type the following command to run the sample Python file.

     ```bash
     <copy>